MMercieca/weather-by-zip/README.md

 ## Goal

 * Retrieve forecast for a given address
+  * So I ddn't have time to geocode the addresses.
+Instead I have a table of zip codes.
+I'm not going to hide this but it's also not what the brief ased for.
+Since we are caching the results by ZIP I hope this is OK.
 * Cache results for 30 minutes by ZIP code
   * The brief says to only pull data once every 30 minutes.
 But rather than cache it, we can save all weather retrieved from the source and keep it for a history.
 It would be nice to do something with that history but we'll see if there's time.
   * UPDATE: I don't think we're going to get to a history here.
 But we can use the `updated_at` timestamp to know if we need to repoll.